 The End the Cage Age campaign set out to run a “European Citizens’ Initiative” (ECI) to end caged farming in the EU.
 The ECI is a heavily regulated process for citizens to lobby the European Commission on an issue they care about.

 To run a successful ECI you have to collect over 1 million signatures in various EU member states within one calendar year.
-The “End the Cage Age” campaign has passed the 1 million signup mark after 7 months of campaigning, with more people signing up every day.
+“End the Cage Age” was translated into 22 EU languages and recruited around 1.4 million supporters in 28 countries.

-On top of regular ECI signatures over 4000 people have taken the next step and have created their own personal campaign landing page, inviting their friends and family to join.
-This element of supporter driven campaigning helped engage supporters and recruited many more ECI signatures.
+On top of regular signatures, over 4000 people went on to create their own personal campaign landing page, inviting their friends and family to join.
+This element of supporter driven campaigning helped engage supporters and increased the impact of the campaign.